 Why on earth would you start a blog and not collect people’s email addresses?
 The reason is that most people don’t know how to make money from that email list.

 There are a lot of ways you can make money with your email list.
 Because of the size of many bloggers’ email lists, they are able to get more traffic to their blog posts, get more eyes on their affiliate links, and make more money because they have people they can sell to.

-If you don’t have an email list or are you are struggling to grow yours, I highly recommend you sign up for the Free List Building Pep Talk by Covertkit.
+If you don’t have an email list or are struggling to grow yours, I highly recommend you sign up for the Free List Building Pep Talk by Covertkit.
 In this free training, they show you how to get your first 1,000 email subscribers.

 Even if you have more than 1,000 email subscribers I promise you will get something out of this training.
 And the best part is it’s free!
 You’ve got nothing to lose.
 Sign up here!

 Bonus Mistake: Not asking for help!

 I know I said I would do five great tips here, but there’s one that is just nagging at me that I felt I just had to share.
 And that is not for asking for help.